jundalisay/superb/content/en/research/socrates/parmenides/chapter-8.md

-+++
+---
-title= "Relativity of Time"
+title: "Relativity of Time"
-heading= "Chapter 8"
+heading: "Chapter 16"
-date= 2021-12-24
+date: 2015-09-16
-image= "/covers/parmenides.jpg"
+image: "/covers/parmenides.jpg"
-# date= 2015-09-01
+description: "The One is affected by time"
-description= "The One is affected by time" linkb= "/research/socrates/parmenides/chapter-7" linkbtext= "Chapter 7" linkf= "/research/socrates/parmenides/chapter-9" linkftext= "Chapter 9" icon = "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 <!-- And that which differs in age from some other less than formerly, from being older will become younger in relation to that other than which it was older.